-Every once in a while we’re asked what is the most important thing that Livermore area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Every once in a while we’re asked what is the most important thing that Livermore area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not all that hard for most Livermore homeowners, but there are typically two challenges to actually accomplishing this task:

 - Understanding just how often to replace your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the packaging.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be exchanged once every 6-12 months.
 The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
 If it's dirty, change it!
 A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's better to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.